UhTrevor/UhTrevor/README.md

-# Hi, I'm UhTrevor, I'm an active developer and always looking to learn
+# Hi, I'm Trevor, I'm an active developer and always looking to learn